Georgia State House

 Composition

-Map of partisan composition of the Georgia House of Representatives as of July 13, 2023:
+Map of current partisan composition of legislative districts for the House of Representatives:

 Democratic representative